DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |SaveScreen| replace:: write the screen element structure to the log
 .. |SayLine| replace:: speak the current line
 .. |ScrollBackward| replace:: force the screen to scroll backward (up or left)
+.. |ScrollDown| replace:: go to the next page of a list or block of text
 .. |ScrollForward| replace:: force the screen to scroll forward (down or right)
+.. |ScrollLeft| replace:: go to the beginning of a list or line
+.. |ScrollRight| replace:: go to the end of a list or line
+.. |ScrollUp| replace:: go to the previous page of a list or block of text
 .. |SelectAll| replace:: select all of the text
 .. |SendAndroidLog| replace:: send a copy of the Android log to the B2G developers
 .. |SetLeft| replace:: shift the braille display a specific amount to the right